Regional Rail Planning

-The Southwest Multi-State Rail Planning Study (SW Study) is the first regional rail planning study led by the FRA.
-The SW Study is a test case for the guidelines, tools, and performance standards developed in FRA’s national planning effort.
+The Southwest Multi-State Rail Planning Study (SW Study) was the first regional rail planning study led by the FRA.
+The SW Study was a great case study that informed FRA’s subsequent activities as well as the overall national rail planning effort.
 Representatives from key transportation organizations across Arizona, California, Colorado, Nevada, New Mexico, and Utah worked through the challenges of developing multi-state rail plans and outlined a common preliminary technical vision for high-performance rail (HPR) in the Southwest as part of this Study.
-The Study demonstrates an analytical framework for developing early-stage HPR network planning concepts and examining the institutional context for establishing and implementing a long-range rail vision.
+The Study demonstrated an analytical framework for developing early-stage HPR network planning concepts and examining the institutional context for establishing and implementing a long-range rail vision.

 The FRA-led Southeast Regional Rail Planning Study kicked off in Summer 2016 with a diverse set of stakeholders to explore the potential for a high-performance, multi-state intercity passenger rail network.
 Learn more at www.southeastrailplan.org.